Skip to content

 You can extend the server by adding more features, such as sending other activities, handling other types of activities, and implementing other callback functions.
 The Fedify framework provides a wide range of features to build a federated server, and you can explore them by reading the manual and the API reference.

-If you have any questions or feedback, feel free to ask in the Fedify community on Matrix or the GitHub Discussions.
+If you have any questions or feedback, feel free to ask in the Fedify community on Matrix or the Discord server or the GitHub Discussions.

 Exercises